MESH-Research/cbox-mla-blog/readme.md

 # About this Theme
 This is a theme designed for official MLA blogs on the _MLA Commons_.
 It's based on Bones, and was initialized using the yeoman generator wp-bones.

-# Content Changes Required for 2.0 Rollout
+# Content Changes Required for 2.3.1 Rollout

-Run the script `rollout.sh` with the site to apply this theme to, like `rollout.sh execdirector`.
+Run the script `add-search-bars.sh`:
+ 1. edit the script so that it has the correct SERVER variable
+ 2. run it like this:

+ for site in president execdirector executivecouncil news faq convention pmla; do ./add-search-bars.sh $site; done

 # Bones
 A Lightweight Wordpress Development Theme